+Popularly loved for his role as Snape in the Harry Potter series, Alan Rickman was indeed a prodigy.
+The actor left the world on January 14th, 2016, at the age of 69.
+Over the decades, he’s played numerous roles of all kinds but came to be well-known for his “bad guy” characters.
 Alan was not only a gifted actor and philanthropist but also joyful to be around.
 It is an absolute tragedy to have lost a great actor like Alan Rickman so early.
-However, we will not let him die in vain.
+However, Alan Rickman Death will not be in vain.
 He has achieved nothing but greatness throughout his life and career in the entertainment industry.
 His legacy shall live on through generations!

 Alan Rickman’s Legacy

-Alan Rickman was voted at number 19 for “Greatest Living Movie Stars” in the Empire magazines.
+Alan Rickman was voted number 19 for “Greatest Living Movie Stars” in the Empire magazines.
 Also, he was nominated twice for “Broadway’s Tony Award as Best Actor” in Les Liaisons Dangereuses and Private lives.

-In addition to his outstanding roles in Harry Potter, Die Hard, Sense and sensibility, he has other musical works.
+In addition to his outstanding roles in Harry Potter, Die Hard, Sense, and sensibility, he has other musical works.
 One of his works features a song by Adam Leonard, “Not Alan Rickman”.
 He also appears in a music video of the band “texas” in a song called “In demand”.

 Stay Tuned with Stanford Arts Review for More Updates!